miklevin/levinux/README.md

 Download the zip, unarchive it and...

-1. If on Windows, double-click Pipulate.vbs.
+1. If on Windows, double-click WindowsLevinux.vbs.
-2. If on Mac OSX, double-click Pipulate.
+2. If on Mac OSX, double-click Levinux.
-3. If on Linux, double-click Pipulate.sh and select Run in Terminal.
+3. If on Linux, double-click LinuxLevinux.sh and select Run in Terminal.

 ## Machine-specific issues